 There are 1.1 billion people living in energy poverty around the world.
 Solar Electric Light Fund aims to provide those people with a reliable source of energy.
 So far, it has completed projects in more than 25 countries.

-The projects that they have completed have utilised innovative solar-based energy solutions.
-This helps to power homes, medical centres and even helps to purify water.
-Therefore, they have delivered power to schools, health facilities, water systems, small businesses and communities.
-They are an organisation that believes in providing sustainable energy to the masses.
+The projects that they have completed have utilized innovative solar-based energy solutions.
+This helps to power homes, and medical centers and even helps to purify water.
+Therefore, they have delivered power to schools, health facilities, water systems, small businesses, and communities.
+They are an organization that believes in providing sustainable energy to the masses.

 Through having access to clean energy, communities can cook, clean, grow food and have access to better healthcare.
 SELF is helping to improve sustainability while giving underprivileged communities a chance to thrive.